cose-wg/X509/draft-ietf-cose-x509.md

 A major component of establishing trust is determining what the set of trust anchors are for the process.
-A new self-signed certificate appearing on the client cannot be a trigger to modify the set of trust anchors, because a well defined trust-establishment process is required.
+A new self-signed certificate appearing on the client cannot be a trigger to modify the set of trust anchors, because a well-defined trust-establishment process is required.
 One common way for a new trust anchor to be added (or removed) from a device is by doing a new firmware upgrade.